“There’s hidden treasure all over the world”

 I’ll close the way I opened: spending time with Jesse and her family was the highlight of my summer.
 I am fortunate to have many people in my personal and professional circle who are living their best lives, but it’s rare to meet someone who is so obviously happy and at ease with that fact.

 *Jesse and her family were among the roughly 90,000 people forced to evacuate their home last week due to the LA fires.
-When I spoke to her today, Jesse said their home is safe so far, and expressed appreciation for the literally life-saving efforts of Watch Duty App—a tool for tracking of nearby fires and firefighting efforts in real-time.
+When we spoke today, Jesse said their home is safe so far, and expressed appreciation for the literally life-saving efforts of Watch Duty App—a tool for tracking of nearby fires and firefighting efforts in real-time.
+There she goes finding hidden treasures

 For the unabridged version of Jesse’s story (which was more riveting and action-packed than even this long-ish spotlight could do justice to!), read the full transcript of our 90-minute conversation below.